 A large real-time system exhibits dynamic behaviour on many different levels.
 The computational components have circuits that have nanosecond speeds, faster electronic subcomponents and slower functional units.
 Communication on a fast bus is at the microsecond level but may be tens of milliseconds on slow or wide-area media.
-Human time scales move from the 1 ms neuron firing time to simple cognitive actions that range from 100 ms to 10 seconds or more.
+Human time scales move from the 1ms neuron firing time to simple cognitive actions that range from 100ms to 10 seconds or more.
 Higher rational actions take minutes and even hours.
-Indeed it takes on the order of 1000 hours to become an expert at a skilled task, such as flying a plane (Schneider 1985) and the development of highly skilful behaviour may take many years.
+Indeed it takes on the order of 1000 hours to become an expert at a skilled task, such as flying a plane [22] and the development of highly skilful behaviour may take many years.
 At the organisational and social level, time scales range from a few minutes, through days, months and even years.
 Perhaps for some environmentally sensitive systems, consequences of failure may endure for centuries.
 To move from nanoseconds to centuries requires a framework with considerable descriptive and analytical power.

-The concept of timebands comes from a detailed study of existing computer-based systems1 and their requirements (e.g. Hutchesson and Hayes 1998), ethnographical studies (e.g. Burns and Baxter 2006; Baxter 2007), the work of Newell (1990) in his attempts to describe human cognition, work on system structure such as that of Simon (1996), reports on system failures (e.g. Columbus (Blount et al. 2007)), studies from areas such as the psychology and sociology of time (Fraisse 1963; Friedman 1990; Roeckelein 2000; Levine 1997; Bergadaà 2007), formalisms such as the teleo-reactive programming model (Nilsson 1994, 2001) and Statecharts that require instantaneous state changes, and the few examples of modelling work that do attempt to consider more than one time scale within a system (e.g. Corsetti et al. 1991a; Ciapessoni et al. 1993a).
+The concept of timebands comes from an detailed study of existing computerbased systems and their requirements (eg.[13]), ethnographical studies (eg. [5,2]), the work of Newell [18] in his attempts to describe human cognition, work on system structure such as that of Simon [23], reports on system failures (eg. Columbus [4]), studies from areas such as the psychology and sociology of time [9,10,21,17,3], formalisms such as the teleo-reactive programming model [19,20] and Statecharts that require instantaneous state changes, and the few examples of modelling work that do attempt to consider more than one time scale within a system (eg. Corsetti et al [8,7]).

-1As part of the Dependability Interdisciplinary Research Collaboration-DIRC, see web.
+&lt;sup>1 As part of the Dependability Interdisciplinary Research Collaboration - DIRC, see web.

 As the concept of 'now' (present moment) seems to be fundamental to our reasoning about time, it follows that notions such as 'instantaneous', 'simultaneous' and 'immediate' are natural ones to use in specifying temporal properties.
-As Bergadaà (2007) states in his work on a temporal framework:
+As Bergadaà [3] states in his work on temporal framework: